google/android-security-lints/README.md

 This library uses the Apache license, as is Google's default.

 ## How to use this library
-This library has now been added to [Google's Maven Repository](https://maven.google.com/web/index.html#com.android.security.lint:lint) for easier consumption.
+This library is available on [Google's Maven Repository](https://maven.google.com/web/index.html#com.android.security.lint:lint).

 1. Add the dependency to the app directory's `build.gradle.kts` file: